amoneva/amoneva.github.io/README.md

-# Asier Moneva's Personal Website
+# Welcome to my website!
-Welcome to the repository of my academic website hosted on GitHub Pages.
-This website serves as a platform to share my publications in *open access*.
+This is the repository of my academic website hosted on GitHub Pages.
+The website serves as a platform to share my publications in *open access*.

 ## Structure
 - [Home](#home)